devitoska/devitoska.github.io/_pages/cv.md

 * My very first programming language was Visual Basic in the early 2010s
 * I will never join the "dark side" also called frontend development (except for this site)
 * <a href = "https://en.wikipedia.org/wiki/Brainfuck">Brainfuck</a> Is All You Need for programming (Turing-complete)
-* Huge fan of competitive programming, computational complexity analysis,  operation research
+* Huge fan of competitive programming, computational complexity analysis,  operations research
 * Quite immune to sleep during hackathons